tunmsk/nextgen-facebook/readme.txt

 	* Added a new NGFB_GETIMGSIZE_DISABLE constant disable the use of PHP's getimagesize() function.

 == Upgrade Notice ==

+= 8.25.4 =

+2016/02/27 - Fixed detection of duplicate embedded videos.
+Added video title and description (internal) meta tags for Schema JSON-LD filters.
+Added two functions developers can use to clear the NGFB cache.

 = 8.25.3 =